johnston9/MS3-Shot-Caller/README.md

 means on searching and uploading communications and images to different departments.

 It has a secure admin facility for site regulation and the upkeep of the image bank that includes a simple means of uploading the latest script, shotlist.
+The site is built with Flask using the Jinja template engine and the Werkzeug WSGI toolkit and uses Mongodb as the back-end database.

 Currently the app is limited to one production but future developements would lead to it being turned into a piece of software that can be downloaded and used